rizkiarm/grid-universe/docs/design/systems_lifecycle.md

 - Reproducibility:

-    - Fix seed and action sequences to make tests deterministic.
+    - Fix `seed` and action sequences to make tests deterministic.

-- State.description:
+- `State.description`:

     - Use it as a quick health check to assert non-empty stores you expect and zero where you don’t.

 ## Example: inserting a custom per-substep system

-Suppose you’ve implemented conveyor_belt_system that nudges the agent along the belt direction if they stand on it after moving.
+Suppose you’ve implemented `conveyor_belt_system` that nudges the agent along the belt direction if they stand on it after moving.

-- Place conveyor_belt_system after movement and after portal/damage/reward (so that teleports and damage apply first), or move it just after movement if you want belts to act before portals/damage.
+- Place `conveyor_belt_system` after movement and after portal/damage/reward (so that teleports and damage apply first), or move it just after movement if you want belts to act before portals/damage.

 Insertion example: